roadrunner-server/docs/php/auto-scaling.md

 - This feature is not available when running RoadRunner in debug mode (`*.pool.debug=true`).
 - This feature does not scale Temporal Workerflow worker, only activity workers.

+### How it works
+RoadRunner uses the `pool.allocate_timeout` option to determine when to start spawning additional workers.
+If no workers are available at the end of the timeout to handle the request, RoadRunner begins dynamically allocating additional workers according to the `spawn_rate`.

 ### Usage

 Below is a configuration example demonstrating how to use this new feature: